irenatrend/Data_Visualization_And_D3js_Udacity/README.md

 I've decided not to change the series type from scatter to bar, since scatter plots were more clear design solution.

-My next steps are:
+Next steps...

-* Improve the data quality.
-Add or change current event descriptions if I find more valid data.
+* **Data quality:** Improve the data quality (add or change current event description, in case I find more valid data).
+* **Exploratory data analysis:** By doing more exploratory data analysis, there could be more stories extracted from the data set.
+  - Are ticket prices increasing at a faster rate than attendance?
+  - Are the number of theme camps and placed art keeping pace with the increased attendance and ticket prices?
+  - Answering questions like these would help give insight into where burning man might be going in the next few years.
-* Include animation if needed (At this phase of my visualization I didn't see the value of including animation, but probably in the future I can add some animation.)
+* **Animation:** Include animation if needed (At this phase of my visualization I didn't see the value of including animation, but probably in the future I can include some animation.)
-* Add more text around my chart before I share it officialy with my friends.
+* **Story description:** Add more text around my chart before I share it officialy with my friends.

 Here is my final version:
 [The Story About Burning Man](https://rawgit.com/irenatrend/Data_Visualization_And_D3js_Udacity/master/index.html)